lauralin08/hangman-project/README.md

 - [axios](https://github.com/mzabriskie/axios), a promise-based HTTP client, to make API requests.
 - [jQuery](https://jquery.com/), the JavaScript library, to handle API requests and manipulate the DOM.
 - [Bootstrap](https://getbootstrap.com/getting-started/), for beginner-friendly CSS styling.
+- the LinkedIn Dictionary API to get words of varying difficulty, based on a drop-down menu.